libprima/prima/README.md

 Before he passed, Professor Powell had asked me and [Professor Nick Gould](https://www.numerical.rl.ac.uk/people/nimg) to maintain his solvers.
 This is an honorable mission.
 To make the solvers more accessible, I started PRIMA.
-It is a project somehow similar to the translation, interpretation, and annotation of Euclid’s *Elements*.
+It is a project similar to the translation, interpretation, and annotation of Euclid’s *Elements*.
 It will make Powell's solvers easily understandable to everyone, not only the experts.
 Few people remember [who translated *Elements*](https://en.wikipedia.org/wiki/Euclid%27s_Elements#Translations), but it is a job that must be done.